stjude/learngenomics.dev/docs/04-genomic-file-formats/02-FASTQ-files.md

 Random access within FASTQ files is not typical—generally, FASTQs are used solely as input to some alignment process, which then produces a BAM file—so they are gzipped (not bgzipped) to save space.
-Conventionally, FASTQ file names indicate which read the files contain (e.g. Sample.fastq.gz for single-end sequencing or Sample_R1.fastq.gz and Sample_R2.fastq.gz in paired-end sequencing where _R1 stands for "read one(s)" and _R2 stands for "read two(s)").
+Conventionally, FASTQ file names indicate which read the file contains (e.g. Sample.fastq.gz for single-end sequencing or Sample_R1.fastq.gz and Sample_R2.fastq.gz in paired-end sequencing where _R1 stands for "read one(s)" and _R2 stands for "read two(s)").